Data Last Updated: February 21, 2021

-Bulgaria has reopened its borders to tourists, allowing travellers from the EEA to enter.
+Bulgaria has reopened its borders to tourists, allowing travelers from the EEA to enter.

-The list of countries whose residents are able to enter in Bulgaria without restrictions are regularly updated–they include the list of EU approved countries and EU member states.
+The list of countries whose residents are able to enter Bulgaria without restrictions is regularly updated–they include the list of EU-approved countries and EU member states.

 Mask is required to be worn in all public indoor, public transport and all outdoor areas.

 Authorities in Bulgaria have extended the national state of epidemic emergency and constituent measures introduced to combat the spread of coronavirus disease (COVID-19) until at least Nov.
 30. The state of emergency makes it easier for authorities to enforce temporary extensions and restrictions.

 Authorities have allowed most nonessential businesses to resume operations provided they comply with certain mandates aimed at preventing any spike in COVID-19 activity.
 Protective face coverings are mandatory in all indoor public spaces.

 While Bulgaria has previously taken steps to ease COVID-19 restrictions, authorities warned that restrictive measures could be reintroduced if disease activity in the country increases.

 Airlines & Transport

 Airports in the country remain open but are operating on a reduced schedule.